 INSTRUCTOR: Regents Professor Sumner Starrfield, Ph.D.

-This course is an introductory survey of modern astronomy and describes our understanding of stars, galaxies, the universe, and the tools necessary to understand their properties.
+This course is an introductory survey of modern astronomy and our understanding of the Sun, Planets, and astronomical tools necessary to understand the properties of the Solar System.
 It is designed for both non-science and science students.
 The only pre-requisite is a knowledge of basic high school arithmetic and algebra.
-This is the second half of a two semester course, the other half is covered in AST 111.
-AST 111 and AST 112 are separate courses and it is possible to take one without taking the other.
-I will follow the the textbook rather closely but outside reading is encouraged.
+AST 111 and AST 112 are designed to be separate courses and it is possible to take one without the other so we will be using two different texts: one for each class.
+We will follow the textbook rather closely but outside reading is encouraged.
 Note that the text has many good discussion and review questions and you are encouraged to study them since I will use some of them for exam questions.
 In addition, articles and notes in Scientific American, Sky and Telescope, Astronomy, ... often provide interesting and fruitful supplements to our text.
 They are available in the Noble Library.
-You will be responsible for all the assigned reading, even if the material is not covered in class.
+You will be responsible for all the assigned reading in the text, even if the material is not covered in class.

 If you are in the Honors College, I encourage you to take this class for Honors Credit.
 I will expect additional work such as a term paper.
 You must see me if you are interested in doing this so we can agree on what will be necessary to obtain Honors Credit.

 There will be three (3) one hour exams during the